 After reading this email Jamie would be definitely smiling.
 Also, that his seniors consider his efforts and his energy is not going to waste.

 This is what a single email can do for your employees as well.
-It shows that they matter and it’s not only during appraisals or awards where their work is evaluated.
+It shows that they matter and it’s not only during performance appraisals or awards where their work is evaluated.

 Moreover, recognition doesn't have to be out in the open.
 You can always share it among a small group of people.
 Perhaps, even privately.